postmannen/steward/README.md

 #### Subject

 `<nodename>.<method>.<command/event>`

+Example:

+`ship3.REQCliCommand.CommandACK`

+For ACK messages (using the reply functionality in NATS) we append the `.reply` to the subject.

+`ship3.REQCliCommand.CommandACK.reply`

 **Nodename**: Are the hostname of the device.
 This do not have to be resolvable via DNS, it is just a unique name for the host to receive the message.